-Ebdon, J., Muniesa, M. and Taylor, H.D.
-(2007) The application of a recently isolated strain of bacteroides (GB-124) to identify human sources of faecal pollution in a temperate river catchment Water Research, 41 (16). pp. 3683-3690.
+Ebdon, James, Muniesa, M. and Taylor, Huw (2007) The application of a recently isolated strain of bacteroides (GB-124) to identify human sources of faecal pollution in a temperate river catchment Water Research, 41 (16). pp. 3683-3690.
 ISSN 0043-1354Full text not available from this repository.

 Recent work has suggested that bacteriophages infecting Bacteroides are a potential tool for faecal source tracking, but that different host strains may be needed for different geographic areas.
 This study used a recently identified strain of Bacteroides (GB-124) to detect human sources of faecal pollution in a river catchment in southeast England (UK).
 A total of 306 river water, municipal wastewater and animal samples were obtained over a 16-month period.
 Bacteriophages capable of infecting GB-124 were present in all municipal wastewaters but were not detected in faecal samples from animals, and were detected at significantly lower levels (P< 0.001) in river waters directly downstream of a dairy farm.
 This last observation was despite the presence of high levels of faecal indicator bacteria at this site.
 The study suggests that GB-124 appears to be specific to human faeces.
 As such it may represent an effective and low-cost method of faecal source identification.

 |Item Type:||Journal article|